mshanemc/processBuilderBlocks/README.md

 Contents:
 ###"Manually" share records (PBBSharing)

-**why?** you have sharing rules that are more complex than what the declarative sharing rules provide for
+**Why**: you have sharing rules that are more complex than what the declarative sharing rules provide for

  * pass it a record Id, a user/group id, and an optional access level and it creates the sharing
  * known to support custom objects and some permutations of account (there's lots of complexity on account and I haven't tested them all)